As an Amazon Associate we earn from qualifying purchases.

 Bruschetta (pronounced like broo-sketta) is a toasted or roasted bread dish with garlic and olive oil.
 Often, additional ingredients like tomato, prosciutto, olives, or cheese are added for flavor.
 The name bruschetta comes from the latin root “bruscare,” and eventually the Italian word “abbrustolire,” which means to roast (remember, there were no toasters back in those days).

-Our Approach to Bruschetta
+My Approach to Bruschetta

 However, don’t think you are winning any tradition points.
 What you may not know is that ciabatta was invented in the 80’s specifically as an Italian response to the French baguette.